 AES is an umbrella organization for the Engineering clubs, and other non-associated students who are interested in club events.
 The purpose of this club is to act as a link between the various engineering clubs and a link to the administration within Pacific's School of Engineering and Computer Science.

-Pacific Faculty Advisor: Dr. Steven Howell
+Pacific Faculty Advisor: TBD

 Association for Computing Machinery (ACM)

 ACM is widely recognized as the premier membership organization for computing professionals.
 ACM delivers resources that advance computing as a science and a profession, enabled professional development and promotes policies and research that benefit society.
 For more information visit the national website.

 Pacific Faculty Advisor: Dr. Chadi El Kari

 Founded in 1852, the American Society of Civil Engineers (ASCE) represents more than 147,000 members of the civil engineering profession worldwide, and is America's oldest national engineering society.
 ASCE's vision is to position engineers as global leaders building a better quality of life.
 For more information visit the national website.